l3af-project/l3af-arch/discussions/secure_web_api.md

 ## L3AFD Web API Listening Interface

-L3AFD can be configured to listen on a different IP address / interface than localhost.
+L3AFD can be configured to listen on IP address / interfaces other than localhost.
 There could be an additional check to only accept traffic from the specified FQDN (Host header) or SNI if TLS.

 ## Monitoring of certificates